pmigut/kubernetes-wordpress/README.md

   --set wordpressSkipInstall=true
 ```

-The chart is based on official stable [Wordpress Helm chart](https://github.com/pmigut/charts/tree/master/stable/wordpress).
+The chart is based on the official stable [Wordpress Helm chart](https://github.com/pmigut/charts/tree/master/stable/wordpress).
 Additional setup options are available (excluding all mariadb and externaldb options).
 However, they were not tested in the process of creating this solution.

 ## Deleting release